Teacher/Leader Quality Partnership

 Throughout the academic year, the Partnership provides a range of professional development opportunities for teachers and principals.
 Each summer, the College hosts a Summer Program, a three-week project aligned with the Buffalo Public Schools professional development plan.
 The summer program provides participants the opportunity to research, design and create learning experiences for a summer service-learning project.

-Jeff Arnold, Director
+Dr. Jeff Arnold, Director

 Teacher/Leader Quality Partnership at Daemen